ESR-NZ/covid_in_wastewater/README.md

 &nbsp;

-##### For more information about the wastewater testing programme and the methodology of metric calculations, refer to the About page on the [dashboard](https://esr-cri.shinyapps.io/OBIMobi_uat/).
+##### For more information about the wastewater testing programme and the methodology of metric calculations, refer to the [covid insights](https://www.esr.cri.nz/covid-insights) page.